 The new Queen Elizabeth Olympic Park will provide lasting and diverse business opportunities.
 Find out how you can be a part of the 2012 Olympic legacy

-Work is now underway to transform London’s Olympic Park into Queen Elizabeth Olympic Park, with the first areas opening in 2013.
+Work is now underway to transform London’s Olympic Park into Queen Elizabeth Olympic Park, with the first areas already open.
 Over the next 20 years, this space will continue to develop and grow into a fantastic new destination for business, visitors and communities.

 Delivering a Lasting Legacy in London

 In March 2012, IOC President Jacques Rogge said London has "raised the bar on how to deliver a lasting legacy", and "created a legacy blueprint for future Games hosts" and with the Mayor of London’s commitment, we are working towards driving this home.

 The new park is opening in phases, with the first area opening on 27 July 2013, exactly one year after the Olympic Opening Ceremony.
 It will be fully open by spring 2014 with a packed programme of concerts, events and festivals including the 2015 European Hockey Championships and the 2017 World Athletics Championships.

 The north parklands opened in summer 2013 and features beautiful green parklands, meadows and the waterways of the River Lea, an area which proved immensely popular with visitors during the Games.
 As well as a cafe and community and events space there will be one of the best children’s playgrounds in the UK funded by the London Marathon Charitable Trust.